PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-09 09:54:46
+Last updated: 2024-04-09 09:56:37
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a